World Agudath Israel

 World Agudath Israel (אגודת ישראל), usually known as the Aguda, was established in the early twentieth century as the political arm of Ashkenazi Torah Judaism.
-It succeeded Agudas Shlumei Emunei Yisroel (Union of Faithful Jewry) in 1912.
+It succeeded Agudath Shlomei Emunei Yisroel (Union of Faithful Jewry) in 1912.
 Its base of support was located in Eastern Europe before the Second World War but, due to the revival of the Hasidic movement, it included Orthodox Jews throughout Europe.
 Prior to World War II and the Holocaust, Agudath Israel operated a number of Jewish educational institutions throughout Europe.
 After the war, it has continued to operate such institutions in the United States as Agudath Israel of America, and in Israel.
-Agudath Israel is guided by its Moetzes Gedolei HaTorah (Council of Sages) in Israel and the USA.
+Agudath Israel is guided by its Moetzes Gedolei HaTorah (Council of Sages) in Israel and the US.

 History

 Katowice Conference

 World Agudath Israel was established by Jewish religious leaders at a conference held at Kattowitz (Katowice) in 1912.
 They were concerned that the Tenth Zionist Congress had defeated a motion by the Torah Nationalists Mizrachi movement for funding religious schools.

-Among the chief founders of the organization were Rabbis Jacob Rosenheim (one of the leaders of German Jewry), and Avrohom Mordechai Alter (the fourth Gerrer Rebbe).
+Among the chief founders of the organization were Jacob Rosenheim (one of the leaders of German Jewry), and Rabbi Avrohom Mordechai Alter (the fourth Gerrer Rebbe).
 The aim of World Agudath Israel was to strengthen Orthodox institutions independent of the Zionist movement and Mizrachi organization.
 The advent of the First World War delayed development of the organisation, however.